uhs-robert/waybar-weather-widget/README.md

 - **Current Weather:** Displays the current temperature and a weather icon for current conditions.
 - **Geolocation:** Automatically detects your location via your IP address, or you can set a manual latitude/longitude.
 - **Detailed Tooltips:**
-  - **Default View:** Shows current details, a 24-hour hourly forecast, and a up to 16-day daily forecast.
+  - **Default View:** Shows current details, an hourly forecast (default 12 hours, max 24), and a up to 16-day daily forecast.
   - **Week View:** Shows a detailed 3-hour interval forecast for the next few days, including sunrise and sunset times.
 - **Customizable:**
   - Supports both Celsius and Fahrenheit.